s-surineni/book/2018-edition/src/ch02-00-guessing-game-tutorial.md

 ```

 In the *Cargo.toml* file, everything that follows a header is part of a section
-that continues until another section starts.
+that continues until another section starts or end of the file.
 The `[dependencies]` section is
 where you tell Cargo which external crates your project depends on and which
 versions of those crates you require.
 In this case, we’ll specify the `rand`
 crate with the semantic version specifier `0.3.14`.
 Cargo understands [Semantic